trpc/trpc/README.md

 # Motivation

-⚠️ This is just a proof of concept.
+⚠️ This library is undergoing rapid development and should be considered experimental.
 Not recommended for use in production. 🤙

 tRPC is a framework for building strongly typed RPC APIs with TypeScript.
 Alternatively, you can think of it as a way to avoid APIs altogether.